sprushed/House-of-Drill/README.md

     };

-However it's not the structure that we're interested in, it's the cornerstone of most FSOP techniques the vtable: _wide_data jumptable to be more specific, or as it's called in GLIBC source code
+But we are not really interested in this particular structure but in the cornerstone of most FSOP exploitaion techniques: the vtable also known as  _wida_data vtable or as it's called in GLIBC source code:

     const struct _IO_jump_t _IO_wstrn_jumps = {
         __dummy = 0x0,